guggero/blips/blip-tap.md

 is conserved (no inflation occurred) any resulting UTXOs created from the source UTXO are inserted into a special MS-SMT tree dubbed a `split_commitment`.
 A "root" asset is designated which holds the root hash of the `split_commitment`.
-Any splits that were created from the root asset
+Any splits that were created from the root asset are committed into the split commitment tree.

 This design enables a verifier to easily verify that an asset's supply wasn't inflated by verifying that the `(asset_id, amt)` of the input asset is exactly